 Finn Park is a rather basic ground, which looks like it hasn’t had much money spent on it for a number of years.
 However to a certain extent this can be understood as the Club have been looking to move to a new stadium, the construction of which was begun in 2012, but has yet to be completed.

-There is no bar at Finn Park itself, however there are a number of pubs in the local area.
-Just a couple of minutes walk away on Navenny Street is the 'Barca Bar'.
-Whilst a little further along on the same road is the 'U Drop Inn'.
-If you continue up to Main Street then you'll reach Cheers Bar.
-There are then another four or more bars located on Main Street itself.
+Just a couple of minutes walk away on Navenny Street is The Dog House pub, and a little further along on the same road is Gallen’s Bar.
+If you continue up closer to Main Street, then you’ll reach Cheers Bar.
+There are then another set of bars located on Main Street itself.
 So for once you are spoilt for choice!

 From The East